michael-rapp/Apriori/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=X75YSLEJV3DWE)

-This is a Java library, which provides an implementation of the Apriori algorithm [1].
-It can be used to efficiently find frequent item sets in large data sets and (optionally) allows to generate association rules.
+This is a Java library, which provides an implementation of the [Apriori algorithm](https://en.wikipedia.org/wiki/Apriori_algorithm) \[1\].
+It can be used to efficiently find frequent item sets in large data sets and (optionally) allows to generate [association rules](https://en.wikipedia.org/wiki/Association_rule_learning).
 A famous use-case of the Apriori algorithm is to create recommendations of relevant articles in online shops by learning association rules from the purchases customers made in the past.
 The library provides the following features:

 * Searching for frequent item sets, which fulfill a certain minimum support
 * Trying to find a specific number of frequent items sets by starting with a great minimum support and iteratively decreasing it until enough item sets are found
 * Generating association rules, which reach a minimum confidence, from frequent item sets
 * Trying to generate a specific number of association rules by starting with a great minimum confidence and decreasing it until enough rules can be generated
+* Frequent item sets can be sorted by their support, as well as by their size
+* Frequent item sets can be filtered to ensure that they reach a certain support, as well as by their size
-* Association rules can be sorted by their support, confidence, lift or leverage
+* Association rules can be sorted by their performance according to the support, confidence, lift or leverage metrics, as well as by the size of their head and body
-* Association rules can be filtered to ensure that they reach a certain support, confidence, lift or leverage
+* Association rules can be filtered to ensure that they reach a certain performance according to the support, confidence, lift or leverage metrics, as well as by the size of their head and body
+* It can easily be tested, if association rules cover specific items, i.e. that all items, which are contained in their body are also contained in a tested set of items

 ## License Agreement